gonfva/gonfva.github.io/content/en/blog/2013-07-16-ikea-vs-greenwich.md

 Yes.
 My dear friends.
 [2013 and you still have to send a letter](http://www.royalgreenwich.gov.uk/info/200025/complaints/548/council_complaints).

 OK.
 What form should I use.
 Well.
-It turns out [it is a 6 page form with 1 page for the actual complain and 2 pages for my profile](http://www.royalgreenwich.gov.uk/download/downloads/id/1300/complaints_leaflet_and_form)&nbsp;(Do you really need to know my religion or sexual orientation "to help [you] to ensure that we are providing our services fairly to all members of our community"?).
+It turns out [it is a 6 page form with 1 page for the actual complain and 2 pages for my profile](http://www.royalgreenwich.gov.uk/download/downloads/id/1300/complaints_leaflet_and_form) (Do you really need to know my religion or sexual orientation "to help [you] to ensure that we are providing our services fairly to all members of our community"?).
 You don't want to get my feedback, neither ensure you are providing your services fairly.
 You just want to cover your *ss.

 Note: As a contrast, I also notified the [Tower Hamlets Borough](http://www.towerhamlets.gov.uk/lgsl/51-100/57_council_tax.aspx) about the change of address.
 In less than a week I had a letter in the new address, with the difference between what I had paid and what I was expected to have paid, and how to get a refund.
 From what I've been told, and from my experience, THAT is the usual time it takes to process a council tax record.